10 Easy Tips for Hosting a Great Fireside Party in your Backyard

 Bonfires and backyard parties are an American tradition; they are events known for evoking new memories and lasting bonds with our friends and family members.
 And even though it might seem like a big responsibility to host a successful outdoor party, it doesn’t have to feel like a biggie.
 As frequent fireside gatherers, we know how important it is to cultivate a sense of community in the backyard, and we have 10 tips for making your bonfire party simple and fun for all involved.

 This is a no-brainer.
 There are few things more miserable than sitting outside in cold, rainy weather.
-And when it's too hot, no one wants to sit next to the fire.
+And when it's too hot, no one wants to sit next to the firepit that's radiating even more heat.
 But these aren't the only factors to consider.
-Keep in mind that a windy night will make it difficult to keep a fire lit, so try to find a mild night to plan your backyard party.
-If you really want to go the extra mile, check to see what time the sun is supposed to set, and get the fire lit just before it begins to enhance the ambiance of the evening.
+Keep in mind that a windy night will make it difficult to keep a fire lit, so try to find a mild night to plan your backyard party and campfire.
+If you really want to go the extra mile, check to see what time the sun is supposed to set, and get the firepit lit just before it begins to enhance the ambiance of the evening.

 The lighting you choose for your backyard event is multipurpose.
 It is a huge contributing factor to the ambiance of the party, but also a safety feature when guests are walking around the yard at night.
 If you have ample tree coverage in your backyard, bulb string lights are a nice touch.
 Another option would be to place tiki torch lights in the ground.
 You can also create more budget-friendly ambiance by putting tea light candles in mason jars.
 Use whichever method of lighting you choose to line the walking pathway up to the house or gate.